patternmaker/Smol-Stealth-Burner-V0.1-Mod/README.md

 4. Four 6x3mm magnets like all cool voron mods use.
 5. Liquid electrical tape.
 Yes it is a thing.

+# Steps for assemble cowling and mount with pogo pins.
   The magnets should have a press fit into the printed parts some might need glue from going too far in.

-Steps for assemble cowling and mount with pogo pins.
 1. Make sure you have no connectors attached to your fans.
 2.Start by feeding the cables through the channels I have made in the Cowling.
 Photos to show if your wires are too big cut them with some EXTRA INCASE YOU MESS UP.
 Dont worry there is plenty of space to hide them. :)
 3. Cut a length of what you need to reach from the pogo pins to whatever setup your running.
 That means to reach your printer board.
 In the photos I am using the umbilical PCB by Timmit.
 Link: https://github.com/VoronDesign/Voron-Hardware/tree/master/V0-Umbilical I used approx 110mm of PTFE cable.